 |Unit||Mil.
 NZD, SA|

-The Balance of Payments current account summarises New Zealand's international trade in goods and services, and investment income and transfers with the rest of the world.
+For New Zealand, the Balance of Payments current account summarises international trade in goods and services, and investment income and transfers with the rest of the world.
 A deficit in the current account shows that expenses were greater than earnings for a given period.
 A deficit must be balanced by a net inflow of investment from the rest of the world.

 The balance of payments is made up of: